reubengazer/Calgary-Business-Licenses/README.md

 - location: tuple of longitude, latitude as (longitude, latitude)
 - Count: just a column of 1s

+**Directory Description**

+fig/ -> Any saved figures are saved here. dat/ -> All data-files: raw, cleaned, and shapefiles of Calgary Community Boundaries

 **Notes**

 _All businesses created before October 7, 1994 reflect this date as their JOBCREATED date._